 Brokers are also required to have Zambian Shareholding

 The requirement to have citizens as shareholders also extends to insurance brokers.
 In fact, the local shareholding requirements for insurance brokers is higher than that of insurance or reinsurance businesses.

 Section 49 (2) of the New Insurance Act states that a licenced insurance broker shall not have less than 50 percent of its issued share capital owned by citizens of a citizen owned company.

 Whether Existing Insurance Businesses and Brokers are Required to Comply with Local Content Laws

-Based on the provisions of section 49 (3) of the New Insurance Act, a licensed insurer, reinsurer or insurer broker licensed under the Repealed Insurance Act shall be required to comply with the shareholding requirements under section 49 of the New Insurance Act within a period that will be prescribed by the Minister of Finance.
+Based on the provisions of section 49 (3) of the New Insurance Act, a licensed insurer, reinsurer or insurer broker licensed under the Repealed Insurance Act shall be required to comply with the shareholding requirements under section 49 of the New Insurance Act within a period that the Minister of Finance will prescribe.

 No set period has been prescribed by the Minister of Finance yet.
 Therefore, it is still unclear how much time existing insurance businesses, reinsurers and insurance brokers will be given to comply with the requirement to have Zambian shareholding.

 Consequence for Failure to Comply with Shareholding Requirement

 A licensed insurance business, reinsurer or insurance broker who contravenes the requirement to have the prescribed Zambian shareholding commits an offence.